microsoftgraph/microsoft-graph-docs-contrib/concepts/onboarding-experience-overview.md

 ---
-title: "Microsoft Graph onboarding experience overview"
+title: "Microsoft Graph Data Connect onboarding experience"
-description: "Presenting customers with an improved overall Microsoft Graph Data Connect onboarding experience."
+description: "Learn about the updated onboarding experience for Microsoft Graph Data Connect."
 author: "michaelvenables"
 ms.localizationpriority: high
 ms.custom: scenarios:getting-started
 ---

-# Microsoft Graph onboarding experience
+# Microsoft Graph Data Connect onboarding experience

 Microsoft Graph Data Connect has a simplified onboarding experience—featuring an improved app registration and app authorization experience, and detailed guidance for migrating existing customers to the new Data Connect experience.

-Data Connect is moving from a just-in-time authorization model utilizing Privileged access management (PAM) to a pre-authorization experience decoupled from PAM.
-In this updated experience, data movements are authorized before pipelines are executed.
+This article describes the simplified onboarding experience for Microsoft Graph Data Connect.
+Customers who currently use the Privileged Access Management (PAM) authorization model can migrate to the simplified experience in which data transfers are authorized before the pipelines run.
 <!-- Graphic need to be updated without links. -->
 ![Graphic showing the improved onboarding experience for Microsoft Graph Data Connect customers.](images/new-mgdc-onboarding-flow.png)